usatlas/AFdocs/WorkingNotes.md

+## Limit mkdocs.yml navegation panel to two levels
+It seems standalone mkdocs can support >2 nested levels in navegation panel.
+But at the readthedocs.io, only up to 2 levels are supported.

 ## What to do after a submodule is updated

 Use tier3docs (a git submodule of this repo) as example: If tier3docs is updated outside